php-repos/datatype-documentations/collection-class.md

 assert_true(null === $result);
 assert_true([0 => 'foo', 1 => 'bar', 2 => 'baz'] === $collection->items());
 ```
----

 ### values

-The `values` method returns an array of values from the collection.
+This method returns an array of the values in the collection.

 ```php
 public function values(): array